Linkedin

 Students must compulsorily enrol in modules I, III and IV and must choose at least 2 subjects from module II.
 The minimum total number of credits in which the student must be enrolled is 60 (distributed as follows: 27 + 15 + 12 + 6).

-The degree has a planned duration of 1 academic year (from 1 October to 30 September).
+The degree has a planned duration of 1 academic year (from 1 September to 30 July).
 It is a degree modality blended learning (see the schedule in the link).
-To get an idea of the timetable, you can consult previous years' timetables. here.
+To get an idea of the timetable, you can consult previous years' timetables at Student Links > Timetable.

 You can find the syllabus of the Master's Degree in Human Resources, Labour and Organisational Management complete and up to date on the Study Management page of the Miguel Hernández University of Elche.